jophc1/JoshuaPhillips_T2A2/README.md

 Boardgaming is a increasing popular gaming hobby that has been gaining traction over recent years, with many new board game titles released each year.
 There are many websites that sell games, search engines to point you towards good sales for board games and even rental services of boardgames offered by individual businesses.
 However the access of a network for rentals from businesses where the games are loaned by individuals is a largely unexplored area that may pose several advantages over current rental services.

 A large benefit is the prospect of a network of affordable rental games that can cover more than just the major cities.
 This can be a deal breaker for those looking into getting into the board gaming hobby as buying games can be expensive and shipping is becoming costly.
-Having insight into what type of games that are availiable locally can help those who are either on a budget, are new to the hobby or just want to try out new games without having to buy could have a cheaper alternative through renting boardgames through designated stores where stock is generally supplied by fellow gamers.
+Having insight into what type of games that are available locally can help those who are either on a budget, are new to the hobby or just want to try out new games without having to buy could have a cheaper alternative through renting boardgames through designated stores where stock is generally supplied by fellow gamers.

 Another benefit is that is can be a low risk method of revenue for a business as it won't be required to buy and ship stock.
 Apart from the space that will be required to store game, this rental service can be operated in tandem with their current services which may only require small training or practices with current personal.

 ### <u>Why solve this problem?</u>

 As of 2022, the board game industry pulled in \$3.13 billion in revenue with an projection of increase to \$3.63 billion in 2023.
-This shows that board gaming as an industry is increasing at a high level, where 57% of gamers in a survey indicating that they own between 1-25 board/card games with 22% of total people surveyed spending over \$1,000 each year on new games (Georgiev, 2023).
+This shows that board gaming as an industry is increasing at a fast rate, where 57% of gamers in a survey indicating that they own between 1-25 board/card games with 22% of total people surveyed spending over \$1,000 each year on new games (Georgiev, 2023).

 Not only is board gaming booming as a business, it also brings with it potential medical benefits.
 A literature review supplied by BioPsychoSocial Medicine indicates that out of 83 relevent articles, there have been multiple randomized trials that show evidence where more traditional board games, like chess, have shown to reduce depression and improve cognitive impairment (Nakao, 2019).
 It also helps to promote teamwork between people, stimulate creativity, enhance problem-solving and critical thinking and is an excellent tool for social interaction.

 As explored, we have discussed that not only is boardgaming a viable business, it also brings with it positive health and social benefits.
-However as not everyone has the space or money to spend on board games, this is where a rental service for board games that could provide a larger network so that people are able to access the hobby at low cost.
+However as not everyone has the space or money to spend on board games, this is where a rental service for board games that could provide a larger network so that people are able to access the hobby at a low cost.

 ### <u>Why PostgreSQL was chosen for this API </u>
 The chosen database management system is PostgreSQL, which has a long development history starting as far as 1986 when it was first developed and has been made open source with a large community contributing to adding extra features and functionality (Peterson, 2023).